joemooney/rust-notes/md/quiz.md

 ?Q What is the difference between <code>unwrap_or</code> and `unwrap_or_else`?

 ?A `unwrap_or_else` is lazy, `unwrap_or` is eager.
-So unwrap_or_else is for pasing a closure and unwrap_or is for a exiting value.
+So unwrap_or_else is generally for passing a closure which is evaluated only when needed and unwrap_or is for an existing literal value known at the time of execution.

 ```rust,editable
 assert_eq!(Some("car").unwrap_or("bike"), "car");